Some Democrats want to go to war over abolishing ICE. So does President Trump.

 "He has taken the abolish ICE thing, he’s wrapping it around the necks of the Democrats and he views it as his blunt instrument to defeat the Democrats in 2018 and whoever they put up in 2020," the former White House official said.
 "No doubt about it."

-That's coming from a president who has spent much of his time in office trying to undermine the credibility of the FBI, the Justice Department, the NSA other federal national-security and criminal justice agencies.
+That's coming from a president who has spent much of his time in office trying to undermine the credibility of the FBI, the Justice Department, the National Security Agency and other federal national security and criminal justice agencies.

 Now, it's the divisions between Democratic leaders and their political base that are on display, not the Republican schism over Trump's policies that led the House to reject two GOP-written immigration bills in recent weeks.

-Most congressional Democrats, including Senate Minority Leader Chuck Schumer, D-N.Y., have kept their distance from the "abolish ICE" calls from their colleagues and many of the party's activists.
+Most congressional Democrats, including Senate Minority Leader Chuck Schumer, D-N.Y., have kept their distance from the "abolish ICE" calls being made by their colleagues and party activists.
 And, for the most part, those who favor getting rid of the agency are careful to say they want to put something in its place.

 But that's the kind of nuance Trump doesn't deal in.
 He falsely accused Harris of "supporting the animals of MS-13," a transnational gang involved in drug-trafficking, torture and murder, because she said "we’ve got to critically re-examine ICE and its role" and "probably think about starting from scratch."